the-teachingRSE-project/competencies/competencies.md

 will have a decisive impact on the adequacy for purpose (Bokulich and Parker, 2021, https://doi.org/10.1007/s13194-020-00345-2) of the model.
 The relationship between initial state, inputs and final state of a computer simulation is "epistemically opaque" ( https://doi.org/10.1093/0195158709.001.0001 , Humphrey2004 ), in that not every step of the process is directly observable.
-The current trend of an increasing application of computationally irreducible systems, such as those based artificial neural networks, further exacerbates this inherent limitation of explainability.
+The current trend of an increasing application of computationally irreducible systems, such as those based on artificial neural networks, further exacerbates this inherent limitation of explainability.
 An RSE usually takes a pivotal role in assessing this adequacy for purpose of a model as well as in characterising and communicating the domain of its legitimate application